 Study rare exhibits and dazzling displays of uniforms, helmets and cuirasses, before seeing troopers preparing their horses in the stables.
 This London hidden gem presents a uniquely British blend of pageantry, tradition and history.

-Morning visits are a perfect opportunity to see the The Changing of the Queen’s Life Guard, which happens daily on Horse Guards Parade at 11am (10am on Sundays).
+Morning visits are a perfect opportunity to see the The Changing of the King’s Life Guard, which happens daily on Horse Guards Parade at 11am (10am on Sundays).

 Keep an eye out for The Daily Inspection, which takes place at 4pm on Front Yard Whitehall.